 It is a shallow area just by the reef and excepting from astonishing views it is also an exclusive setting and a stimulating break.
 The water is just up to five feet deep.

-It is Hol Chan and Shark Ray Alley as well as two other recommended snorkel stops, Coral Gardens and the North Channel.
+It is Hol Chan and Shark Ray Alley as well as two other recommended snorkel stops, Coral Gardens, and the North Channel.
 There are also more snorkel stations.
-We can stopover on the island of Caye Caulker or at a wilderness beach.
+We can stop over on the island of Caye Caulker or at a wilderness beach.
 On Caye Caulker there are two available stops, the little town to explore the island and a beach space called Koko King.
-You will be able savor the famous Belizean buffet onboard, or eat at a local restaurant on the island.
+You will be able to savor the famous Belizean buffet onboard or eat at a local restaurant on the island.

 - If you don’t see an itinerary that works for you, please contact us and we will be happy to assist you.